-York County bail-bonding agent accused of running speakeasy at hookah lounge
+York County bail-bonding agent cleared of all 'speakeasy' charges

-Brandon Marquette, 38, of Dover Township, faces the misdemeanor offenses of unlawful acts relative to liquor and unlawful acts relative to malt or brewed beverages, court records state.
+Brandon Marquette, 38, had faced the misdemeanor offenses of unlawful acts relative to liquor and unlawful acts relative to malt or brewed beverages.

-He had to pay an additional $30 to smoke from a hookah, according to charging documents.
+He had to pay an additional $30 above the cover charge to smoke from a hookah, according to court documents.

 The Post Office Social Lounge's Facebook page describes it as having a diverse atmosphere and offering hookah, live music, karaoke, DJs, "free adult beverages & more."